gkjpettet/MarkdownKit/README.md

 ## About MarkdownKit

 MarkdownKit is a 100% CommonMark compliant Markdown parser for Xojo written in pure Xojo code.
 I needed a fast and robust parser that not only would reliably generate the correct output but would also run on iOS.
 After looking around I realised that there was no other solution available for Xojo and so I decided to write one myself.
-MarkdownKit is a labour love, taking months of hard work and containing over 6000 lines of code.
+MarkdownKit is a labour love, taking months of hard work and containing over 8500 lines of code.

-MarkdownKit takes Markdown as input and generates an _abstract syntax tree_ (AST).
+MarkdownKit takes Markdown as input and generates a Markdown `MKDocument` which is essentially an _abstract syntax tree_ (AST).
 From the AST, it is then able to render the input as HTML.

 This repo contains the following components:

 1. The `MarkdownKit` module.
-2. Demo application
-3. Test suites
+2. Test suites

-### The Demo Application
+3. A simple HTML rendering demo

+### Simple HTML Rendering Demonstration

-The demo app is a fully functioning Markdown editor with a live preview.
-It has light and dark themes (user-selectable) and will even highlight syntax within code blocks in the provided Markdown input.
-I have deliberately kept it light on features as its purpose is really just to demonstrate what can be achieved with MarkdownKit.
+The demo has two windows and by default opens the HTML rendering window.
+Simply type Markdown in the left hand text area and click the `Render` button.
+This will display the generated HTML and the rendered HTML in the tab panel on the right.
+I've deliberately kept the demo light on features as its purpose is really just to demonstrate what can be achieved with MarkdownKit.

 ### The Desktop Test Suite

-This application contains three windows: one for running the HTML tests, one for the AST tests and a third as a simple editor.
-Clicking the "Run" button on the toolbar for test windows will run all 649 tests from the [CommonMark 0.29 specification][cm spec], proving the compliance of the parser.
+The demo application a test suite window.
+Clicking the "Run" button on the toolbar for test windows will run all 649 tests from the [CommonMark 0.29 specification][cm spec], as well as additional edge case tests I came across whilst developing the parser.
+These tests prove the compliance of the parser.
 Feel free to click on an individual test to see the provided input, the expected output and the generated output.

 ## A word about API 2.0

 Xojo 2019 Release 2 introduced the new Xojo framework, known as _API 2.0_.
 API 2.0 is an attempt by Xojo to unify code between their platforms and make method naming more consistent as well as move everything to 0-based offsets.
-The master branch is API 2.0 compliant.
-Use either the API 1.0 branch if you need to support Xojo 2019 release 1.1 or earlier or the iOS branch if you need to support iOS.
-You can continue to use the API 1.0 branch in projects created from Xojo 2019 Release 2 onwards but you will get deprecation warnings in the analyse project pane.

-Going forwards, I will no longer support API 1.0, only API 2.0.
+The master branch is fully API 2.0 compliant.

+## Dependencies

+MarkdownKit is 100% Xojo code and is self contained in its own module.
+It does not depend on any third party plugins but it does required three open source components I authored:

+1. [`StringKit`][stringkit]
+2. `TextLine`
+3. `LineToken`

+`TextLine` and `LineToken` are provided in this repo.
+I use MarkdownKit in other internal projects and they share these two classes.

+`StringKit` is a module that provides a bunch of `String` manipulation methods.
+You will need to download it from its [GitHub repo][stringkit].
+The Xojo IDE will ask you to locate it when it loads the Markdown project.

 ## Quick Start

+To use MarkdownKit in your own projects just follow these steps:

-1. Open the `MarkdownKit.xojo_project` file in the IDE (in `src/`).
-Copy the `MarkdownKit` module from the navigator and paste it into your own project.
+1. Open the `MarkdownKit.xojo_project` file in the IDE (in `src/destkop`).
+2. Copy the `MarkdownKit` module from the navigator and paste it into your own project.
+3. Copy the `StringKit` module into your project (having downloaded it from its [repo][stringkit]).
+4. Copy the `LineToken` and `TextLine` classes to your project.
-2. Convert Markdown source to HTML with the `MarkdownKit.ToHTML()` method:
+5. Convert Markdown source to HTML with the `MarkdownKit.ToHTML()` method:

 ```xojo
 Var html As String = MarkdownKit.ToHTML("Some **bold** text")